eli-bigman/geta/README.md

 oto.construct_subnet(out_dir='./')
 ```

+# Issues
+We are adding more information to the tutorials folder.
+Stay tuned.
+Thanks for patience.

 ## Instructions to contributors
 We would greatly appreciate the contributions in any form, such as bug fixes, new features and new tutorials, from our open-source community.